 When you learn to see like an artist it's like you've developed a super power.

-While you can't "leap tall buildings in a single bound", you do acquire another of Superman's powers.
+While you'll never be able to "leap tall buildings in a single bound", you do acquire another of Superman's super powers.

 You develop X-ray vision.

 I'll show you the value of this skill in just a minute.

 But first, let me tell you why you should want this artist's version of a super power.

 Because when you learn to see like an artist, you are able to see beneath the surface of everything you draw or paint.

 And that means you've learned to make art much more simply.

 You've learned to begin every drawing or painting with a few simple shapes first.

 And you already know the simple shapes I'm talking about.

 Ellipses, circles, rectangles, triangles.
 Cylinders, spheres, box shapes, cones.